Do not be afraid to seek help

 Excessive use of media platforms while currently experiencing trauma might worsen your condition.
 You cannot control the news, articles, and social media posts you might encounter.
 Some media contents might trigger flashbacks and can set off trauma reactions.

 As part of coping with trauma triggers, you might avoid watching videos about disasters, crime, and other trauma triggering visual contents.
 These types of contents might bring back memories of your previous experience/s.
 Avoid using any social media platforms, until you get better since frequent use of these platforms might make you more anxious, stressed, and depressed.

 Likewise, avoid excessive use of alcohol, cigarettes, and unprescribed medicine in coping with trauma.

 After trauma, there are moments that you would want to be alone, and that is fine.
 There are also moments where you only want to be with people who are closest to you, and that’s normal.
 You don’t need to force yourself to go out and meet with friends when you’re not ready yet.

 In coping with trauma triggers, try spending more time with yourself, and with people who are dear to you.
 Doing this will help you to slowly get back in socializing with other people again.

 Engage in activities such as exercising, playing video games, or listening and playing music.
 These can help you relax and clear your mind from all worries and exhaustion.
 You don’t need to do all these activities in a day.
 Take your time to slowly get used to doing your usual routine one at a time.

 Recognize emotions associated with trauma

 It’s important to recognize that your behavioral and emotional responses are normal reactions to extreme situations of stress and adversity.
-Accepting this and facing your trauma can be instrumental to getting on the road to recovery.
+Facing your trauma could mean recognizing the emotions associated with the trauma.

 Ask help from professionals or support groups